habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > Perhaps the authors could provide a guide or tutorial in the GitHub repository.

 The notebooks are written in Python, and are presented as Jupyter notebooks.
-This makes them accessible 'piecewise', e.g. each part of the code is didactically separate and somehow compartmentalized.
+This makes them accessible 'piece wise', e.g. each part of the code is didactically separate and somehow compartmentalized.
 The code is written in Python, so some experience with it is beneficial to thoroughly understand it.
 The code and notebooks are also prepared in a way that *no* installation of *any* software except an up-to date web browser is necessary to test it.
 This testing can be done by clicking one button in the code repository (linking to https://mybinder.org/v2/gh/habi/eawag/HEAD) to launch a Jupyter environment in the cloud, which is also already explained in the last paragraph before the [Discussion section](https://habi.github.io/EAWAG-manuscript/#discussion).